KevinIW/Speech-Emotion-Recognition/README.md

 - **Model loading fails**: Ensure the model file exists at `checkpoints/emotion_model.pth`
 - **CORS errors**: Make sure the frontend URL is added to the CORS allowed origins in `app.py`
 - **Memory issues on Render**: Use a paid plan with more memory if you encounter OOM errors
+- **Supabase connection issues**: Verify your environment variables are correct

 ### Frontend Issues

 - **API connection fails**: Check that the API_URL in `frontend/app/page.tsx` is correct
 - **File upload issues**: Make sure you're using the correct field name ("file") in the upload form

+### Supabase Issues

+- **Storage errors**: Verify the bucket exists and has the correct permissions
+- **Database errors**: Check that the tables are created correctly
+- **Authentication errors**: Verify your API key has the necessary permissions

 ### Testing API with Postman